stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 So far, we learned about the core features of the Idris language, which it has in common with several other pure, strongly typed programming languages like Haskell:
-(Higher order) Functions, algebraic data types, pattern matching and parametric polymorphism (generic types and functions).
+(Higher order) Functions, algebraic data types, pattern matching, parametric polymorphism (generic types and functions), and ad hoc polymorphism (interfaces).

-In this part we start to dissect Idris functions for real.
-We learn about implicit and named arguments, erasure and quantities and auto implicits.
+In this part we start to dissect Idris functions and their types for real.
+We learn about implicit, named arguments, as well as erasure and quantities.

 ```idris
 module Tutorial.Functions2